zk90/jekyll-1/lessons/output-data-as-html-file.md

 Frequencies][] and outputs them to an HTML file.

 Here you will learn how to output data as an HTML file using Python.
-You will also learn about string formatting.
+You will also learn about *string formatting*.
 The final result is an HTML file that shows the keywords found in the original source in order of descending frequency, along with the number of times that each keyword appears.